Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Introduction

 \paragraph*{Outline} Section~\ref{section:def-part} presents a logical language and semantics for gossip protocols with the epistemic goal that all agents know that all agents know all secrets.
 A protocol is super-successful if all executions terminate satisfying this condition.
 We also recall four gossip protocols from the literature: $\ANY$, $\PIG$, $\CMO$, and $\LNS$.
-We obtain various results for the protocols $\ANY$ and $\PIG$, mainly that they are (fairly) super-successful (both for the synchronous and asynchronous versions).
-Section \ref{section:y} refines the logic in order to model common knowledge of gossip protocols.
+We obtain various results for the protocols $\ANY$ and $\PIG$, mainly that they are super-successful (both for the synchronous and asynchronous versions) in a sense adequate for protocols permitting arbitrarily large call sequences.
+Section~\ref{section:ComKnowP} refines the logic with common knowledge of gossip protocols.
+If a protocol $\prot$ is common knowledge we call it `known $\prot$.'
 We then show that synchronous known $\CMO$ is super-successful.
-Section \ref{section:x} further refines the semantics with the feature that super experts do not make calls and do not answer calls.
-We then show that, if this is known, super-successful protocol executions can be shorter.
+Section~\ref{section:engaged} adds the feature that super experts do not make calls and do not answer calls.
+We then show that, if this is also known, super-successful protocol executions can be shorter.
 However, under these conditions $\CMO$ is no longer super-successful.
-Section \ref{section:z} presents an even further refinement of the semantics by adding the feature of \Skip\ calls following terminal protocol-permitted sequences, that allow us to regain a super-successful $\CMO$.
+We conclude in Section~\ref{section:conclusion} with an overview of our results and ideas for future research.

+In three appendices we include further details.
+Appendix~A contains the proof that protocol-dependent knowledge is well-defined.
+Appendix~B adds \Skip\ calls to protocol-permitted sequences and applies this to known $\CMO$ with engaged agents.
+Appendix~C provides scripts of the model checker GoMoChe that verify claims in this article.